Qumulo/docs/hardware-guide/c-192t-c-432t-k-432t/replacing-chassis.md

 keywords: replace, hardware, component, chassis, chassis_replacement, c-192t, c192t, c-432t, c432t, k-432t, k432t, 2u, 2u_hybrid, 2u_chassis_replacement
 ---

+{% include important.html content="We strongly recommend having another person help you with this process." %}

 ## Step 1: Prepare for Chassis Replacement
-{% include note.html content="We strongly suggest having another person help you with this process." %}

-1. To shut down the node, use the power button at the front or connect by using SSH and run the `sudo shutdown -h now` command.
+1. To shut down the node, use the power button at the front of the node.

+   Alternatively, connect to the node by using SSH and run the `sudo shutdown -h now` command.

 1. Disconnect all cables from the back of the node.